l1siki/l1siki.github.io/docs/en/index.md

 # Why are you getting less?

 Because the world has become so complex that leaders can hide the truth.
-They are using your ignorance to reduce your share.
+They are reducing your share while you're confused.

 ## Project: Glass Box